Art605/ETL-Pipeline-Development/README.md

 # ETL Pipeline Development using Employee Data
 **Project Overview:**<br>
 This project focuses on creating a fully automated ETL (Extract, Transform, Load) pipeline that processes fake employee data for analytical and visualization purposes.
-The entire pipeline is orchestrated using Google Cloud services, ensuring seamless data extraction, transformation, and loading into a cloud-based environment.
+The entire pipeline is orchestrated using Google Cloud services, ensuring seamless data extraction, transformation which includes masking and encoding of sensitive information, and loading into a cloud-based environment.
 Data is processed using a combination of Python scripting, cloud storage, data integration, and orchestration tools.
-The project culminates in interactive data visualizations using Power BI for real-time insights.
+The project culminates in interactive data visualisations using Power BI for real-time insights.

 **Technologies Used:**
 - Python: Used for scripting and data transformation with the Faker library to generate synthetic employee data.